 Any ambiguities in the grammar between Statements and Declarations are resolved by the declarations taking precedence.
-If a Statement is desired instead, wrapping it in parentheses will disambiguate it in favor of being a Statement.
+Wrapping such a statement in parentheses will disambiguate it in favor of being a Statement.

-Scope Statements
+11.1 Scope Statements

 '''

 ScopeStatement:

 NonEmptyStatement

 BlockStatement

 '''

 A new scope for local symbols is introduced for the NonEmptyStatement or BlockStatement.
 Even though a new scope is introduced, local symbol declarations cannot shadow (hide) other local symbol declarations in the same function.